Lazarus (Japanese TV series): Reception

+Critical response

 Lazarus received mostly positive reviews.
 On review aggregator website Rotten Tomatoes, the series holds an approval rating of 92% based on 24 reviews.
 The site's critics consensus reads, "Recalling the entrancing atmosphere of Shinichirō Watanabe's past works if not quite matching their high bar for originality, Lazarus is a kinetic anime with no shortage of provocative ideas."
 The series was on the top 10 streaming charts worldwide, with its Netflix Japan streaming peaking at sixth place.
 The series was also in the top 10 on Amazon Prime Video Japan, HBO Max in several international countries, and Vidio in Indonesia.

 Ryan Gaur of IGN gave the first five episodes of the series a score of 5/10.
 He described the anime as a disappointing directorial return for Watanabe, as he felt the series was deprived of the energy and joy of his previous directorial works.
 He criticized the lead characters as acting too unbothered and invulnerable to the dangers they faced at that point.
 However, he also stated that the apocalyptic stakes provided an intriguing concept, and that the action scenes showed a few instances of creativity, leaving the door open for a possible revised opinion once all the episodes were released.

 Accolades

-On July 16, 2025, the series was nominated at the 77th Primetime Emmy Awards for "Outstanding Original Main Title Theme Music".
+On July 16, 2025, Lazarus was nominated at the 77th Primetime Emmy Awards for "Outstanding Original Main Title Theme Music".
+In 2026, the series won "Best Original Anime" at the 10th Crunchyroll Anime Awards.
+The series' composers Kamasi Washington, Bonobo, and Floating Points won "Best Original Score for Animation" at the Music Awards Japan in the same year.
+The series was nominated in the Daruma for Best Anime, Suspense Anime, and Original Soundtrack categories at the Japan Expo Awards in the same year.